 What's the cost of health insurance in South Carolina?

-Health insurance in SC costs $50 per month on average for those who qualify for discounts based on your income.
+Health insurance in SC costs an average of $538 per month, at full cost, or $50 per month, on average, for those who qualify for discounts based on your income.

 Nearly everyone in South Carolina who buys health insurance on HealthCare.gov qualifies for a discount, called a subsidy or premium tax credit.
 Roughly six in 10 people with exchange health plans pay under $10 per month for a Silver Health plan after discounts.